AbhijitBiradar/HTTP-Status-Codes/README.md

 One of the most common and infamous status codes encountered by users and developers, the 404 Not Found error status code indicates that the resource required from the server does not exist or is not willing to provide it to the client.
 A 404 status code will not indicate whether the lack of providing the resource is temporarily or permanently, but the client can make subsequent requests to access it.
 In cases where its known that the resources are permanently gone, the 410 status code should be used.
 404 status codes, by default, are also cacheable, unless other cache controls are in place.
 See RFC7231, Section 6.5.4 for more information.

+404 Not found, the 404 error is one of the most common codes servers send.
+The error means the server can't find information in that location now, but it might be able to in the future.
+It also can occur when a page has a new location, but a user didn't provide the old one with a redirect.

 ### HTTP Status 405 : “Method not allowed.”